jalasalmi/jalasalmi.github.io/index.md

-I'll be optimizing the stopping rule in practice on the Europoean academic job market in 2022/2023
+I'll be optimizing the stopping rule in practice on the European academic job market in 2022/2023

 ### Current Positions